javascript-tutorial/en.javascript.info/1-js/2-first-steps/09-operators/article.md

 - RIGHT SHIFT ( `>>` )
 - ZERO-FILL RIGHT SHIFT ( `>>>` )

 These operators are used very rarely.
 To understand them, we should delve into low-level number representation, and it would not be optimal to do that right now.
 Especially because we won't need them any time soon.
 If you're curious, you can read the [Bitwise Operators](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Bitwise_Operators) article in MDN.
-But it would be more practical to return to this topic later when a real need arises.
+But it would be more practical to do that when a real need arises.

 ## Modify-in-place